wischmcj/wischmcj/README.md

 ---

 ### 🕸️ [`linkedInScraper`](https://github.com/wischmcj/linkedInScraper)
-> Lightweight Python tool for scraping structured profile data from LinkedIn.
+> A DLT pipeline for pulling jobs for followd companies from LinkedIn.
+Likewise contains a Node app for automating the application to jobs in a list curated by the user.

 - Showcases utility scripting and automated data collection
 - Represents my knack for building tools to bridge information silos